catenax-ng/k8s-example-argo-cd-project/README.md

 This repository contains example workflows, that show some common tasks that you will need to take care of in your day-to-day work.

+## Check for conventional commits on pull request

+When you create a pull request for this repository, a GitHub action will check if conventional commits were used.
+You should always check your commits as described [above](#conventional-commits-via-pre-commit-hook), which uses the same definitions.
+If you want to use this action, copy the file `.github/workflows/commit-lint.yaml` and place it in your repository's `.github/workflows/` folder.

 ## Docker build

 A key step to get your application released and deployable, is to build a docker image for it.
 The necessary steps